 How to Become a Marketing Manager

-Marketing Managers must have strong communication, sales and presentation skills.
-They must be goal-oriented, flexible and creative under pressure, often while juggling several projects at once.
+Marketing managers must have strong communication, sales and presentation skills.
+They must be goal oriented, flexible and creative under pressure, often while juggling several projects at once.
 Expert knowledge of current marketing trends and multimedia platforms is essential.
 They must have strong leadership skills and the ability to hire, train and motivate team members.
-Marketing Mangers should also have strong budgeting, Internet and computer skills.
+Marketing managers should also have strong budgeting, Internet and computer skills.

-The BLS predicts strong job growth of 14% for Marketing Managers during the 2006-2016 period.
-Competition is expected to be stiff for Marketing Managers in every industry; however, candidates with a strong understanding of current marketing trends and a proven track record of sales results should have the best opportunities.
-In May 2008, the BLS reported a median annual wage for Marketing Managers of $108,580.
+The U.S. Bureau of Labor Statistics (BLS) predicted average job growth of 13% for marketing managers from 2012-2022.
+Competition was expected to be stiff in this field; however, candidates with a strong understanding of current marketing trends and Internet marketing in particular should fare the best.
+In May 2012, the BLS reported a mean annual wage for marketing managers of $129,870.

-Related to Marketing Manager: Career Information and Requirements for Becoming a Marketing Manager
+Related to Marketing Manager: Career Info & Requirements

 - Recently Updated

-- Global Marketing Manager: Job Description and Career Info for Global Marketing Managers
+- Global Marketing Manager: Job Description & Career Info

 - How to Become a Marketing Product Manager